bbauska/W3Cx-2of5/README.md

 However, when using the properties, these developers get confused because the properties fail to behave consistently.
-Sometimes the properties work, sometimes they don't, sometimes they do the *opposite* of what they are doing in a different rule.
+Sometimes the properties work, sometimes they don't, sometimes they do the <i>opposite</i> of what they are doing in a different rule.
 We have not covered properties like left and top yet, but we have introduced margin and the intrepid readers may have already discovered in their exercises that margin can have some unexpected behavior.
 Why is